What is a prototype and 6 steps of its design

 High-precision prototypes, as their name implies, are much more similar to the final product and can sometimes be confused with the final product!

-They have more visual details (such as color, texture, material, etc.) and users can use them and share their opinions about them with designers.
+They have more visual details (such as color, texture, material, etc.), and users can use them to share their opinions with designers.

-These types of prototypes naturally require more time and money to build and are generally used in the final stages of product development and for final evaluations.
-For example, 3D models made of various hotels and towers are good examples of high-precision prototypes.
+These prototypes naturally require more time and money to build and are generally used in the final stages of product development and for final evaluations.
+For example, 3D models of various hotels and towers are good examples of high-precision prototypes.

-So far we have learned what the benefits of a prototype are and how important it is to build a suitable one at different stages of the project.
-But the question remains, how do we design a prototype?
+So far, we have learned about the benefits of a prototype and how important it is to build a suitable one at different stages of the project.
+But the question remains: How do we design a prototype?

-1- Estimate the equipment, cost, time you need.
+1- Estimate the equipment, cost, and time you need.

-Before you start building your prototype, you need to figure out what you need to build it.
-From the equipment, cost, time required to the performance you expect from your prototype.
+Before you start building your prototype, you need to figure out what you need to build it, from the equipment, cost, and time required to the performance you expect from it.

 2- Draw your idea